Women's Ministry

 Small-Group Bible Studies:

-Strengthen your relationship with God and with other believers by joining us in a life-giving small group setting that is drenched in fellowship, accountability, prayer, and the study of the Word.
-If you would like to get involved and lead a bible study please contact Kasey Knott.
+Strengthen your relationship with God and other believers by joining us in a life-giving small group setting drenched in fellowship, accountability, prayer, and studying the Word.
+If you want to get involved and lead a Bible study, don't hesitate to contact Kasey Knott.

 Bible Studies:

-Join us for Women's Bibles Studies.
-Bible studies are small group setting, video and discussion-based format that meet at the church.
+Join us for Women's Bible Studies.
+Bible studies are small group settings, video and discussion-based formats that meet at the church.
 Leaders will communicate any date changes.
 Times and descriptions are below.
-Contact one of the leaders below for more information and click on the links to sign up.
+Contact one of the leaders below for more information, and click the links to sign up.

 Questions?
 Contact Sue Brown